When can I begin registering for housing?

 Can I request a roommate or roommates?

 You may request to live with another JCU student, as long as both parties have already accepted the terms of the housing agreement.
 All roommate requests must be mutual in order for you to be placed together, regardless of your personal or living preferences.
 Once you have placed a roommate request, an email will be sent to the JCU email account of the potential roommate advising him or her that a roommate request has been offered; he or she will need to accept or cancel the roommate offer.
-Roommate requests need to be submitted by June 12, 2015.
+Roommate requests need to be submitted by 5:00 p.m. on June 6, 2016.
 Requests received after that date will not be honored.
 To learn more about requesting a roommate, please visit the Roommate section found in the Incoming First-Year Student Housing Selection Instructions.

 What if I need a special housing accommodation?